FarronF/limerick-council-meetings/meetings/2023/01/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 8th December 2022.md

 Subject to funding availability, the rollout of further EV charging points in the County will

-follow in line with the strategy's rollout policy, with locations to be agreed at that stage.--- 8.Question submitted by Councillor Teefy
+follow in line with the strategy's rollout policy, with locations to be agreed at that stage.
+---
+8.Question submitted by Councillor Teefy

 “I will ask at the next meeting of the Cappamore-Kilmallock Municipal District, further to